 BEST BUSINESS DISPUTE AND MINORITY SHAREHOLDER OPPRESSION LAWYERS NEAR CHICAGO

 At Lubin Austermuehle, we’re all business when it comes to offering the highest level of quality service to businesses engaged in complex business disputes, whether it’s shareholder oppression, breach of contract, defamation and far more.
 We’re also class action attorneys who have earned a reputation for victories, including what Crain’s Chicago Business called “the largest class action settlement in Illinois.”
 From Schaumburg to the Wheaton, we are here for you.
 Call and take advantage of our FREE consultation where we can discuss your specific needs and wishes and our ability to meet them.
-Contact us here or call us on our toll-free number at 833-306-4933 or locally at 630-333-0333.
+Contact us here or call us on our locally at 630-333-0333.